 - Saturday and Sunday: At the gate, a one-day ticket is $20 on Saturday and $20 on Sunday, two-day ticket is $30, and weekend pass is $35.

 - Children 11 and under FREE when accompanied by adult family member.

 - Tickets for seniors over 65 or current military members (with valid military ID) receive $5 off.

-Dogs are allowed in on a short leash with a $1 requested donation t o animal rescue groups supported by the festival.
+- Dogs are allowed in on a short leash and a $1 donation is requested, which will be given to animal rescue groups supported by the festival.

 - Leprechauns (in full ceremonial dress and carrying a pot of gold) are FREE.